Hitarth-cmd/Ecommerce-Website/README.md

 E-Commerce Web Application
 ==========================

-This is an e-commerce web application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This is an e-commerce web application built with React.js, Node.js, and Express.js.
 The application includes features like user authentication, product search, cart management, and handling of ordered and refunded products.

 Features
 --------